corincerami/scene-hub/README.md

 - Zip codes are now verified as valid before posting shows to the database.
 - Shows can no longer be posted without bands, venues, and datetimes.
 - Comments can now be posted to shows
+- Users can now select several genres for a band using checkboxes.

 ## To Do:
-- When filling out forms, users should be able to specify as many bands for a show and genres for a band as they want.
+- Users should be able to list several bands for a show
--- Should use checkboxes with common genres
 - Allow bands to post news/links on their individual band page
 - Allow photos to be posted to show pages/band pages
 - Create upvote/downvote or "like" system for comments and photos